Our diversity, equity, and inclusion values

 B.S., Biology, University of Toledo

 Alex is a graduate student interested in soil microbiomes.
-He is currently studying interactions between Cyanobacteria and Arctic bryophytes by using mass spectrometry, metabolomics, and microbiome analysis techniques.
+He is currently exploring microbial interactions by using mass spectrometry, metabolomics, and microbiome analysis techniques.

 Rebecca Key